emad-elsaid/emad-elsaid.github.io/_posts/2020-11-21-the chronicles of a left handed in egypt.md

 and be able to write is the left most side. any other place my arm would be obstructed by my colleagues right arm or the wall.

-There are the little inconviences where I grab something with my left arm while I'm not supposed to.
+There are the little inconveniences where I grab something with my left arm while I'm not supposed to.
 Like handing the Quraan to one of my parents.
 Or getting on the whiteboard to write something infront of the whole class the to the teacher surprise I'm left handed.
-Not to mention the egyptian sense of humor and how we can grab any punch line from a movie and apply it to the current situation to make a good laugh.
+Not to mention the Egyptian sense of humor and how we can grab any punch line from a movie and apply it to the current situation to make a good laugh.
 I was always a target to this one joke "Write with your left you Ashwal (leftie)" from on of Adel Emam old movies.
 That was funny but not to